yangboz/laughing-nemesis/EN_US.md

 When the Pleyadiyans entered Earth's atmosphere they were attcked by 3 Maitre ships and destoryed.

-One El-Manouk ship was to also destoryed in space that day...
+One El-Manouk ship was to also destroyed in space that day...

 And that is what happened in Tunguska."